aokolowicz/mini-wras-analysis/README.md

 # MINI-WRAS Analysis
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This repository contains Python scripts designed to analyze and visualize **particles (or nanoparticles) number and mass concentration** data obtained from GRIMM MINI-WRAS 1.371 (Wide-Range Aerosol Spectrometer).
-Scripts process data from the `sample-data` folder.\
+Scripts process data from the `sample-data` folder.
+The directory and file information are stored and managed efficiently using a recursive tree structure implemented through the `directory_tree()` function, enabling quick access and exploration of the directory hierarchy.\
 **Feel free to use and customize it to analyze your own data!**

 ## Prerequisites